 (h) The inspectors should review the following: long-term (typically greater than six months) tagouts (caution and danger tags), disabled control room annunciators and instruments, control room deficiencies, operator work arounds and other equipment deficiency tracking systems to assess the significance of these conditions.

-(i) If warranted as a result of past performance deficiencies, review the process for using rapid response maintenance teams.
+(i) If warranted as a result of past performance deficiencies, review the licensee’s process for using rapid response maintenance teams.

 (j) Verify that work control procedures have been established to require special authorization for activities involving welding, open flame, or other ignition sources and take cognizance of nearby flammable material, cable trays, or critical process equipment.
-Ensure that work control procedures have been established to require a , with capability for communication with the control room, if an activity identified above is to be performed in the proximity of flammable material, cable trays, or vital process equipment.
+Ensure that work control procedures have been established to require a fire watch, with capability for communication with the control room, if an activity identified above is to be performed in the proximity of flammable material, cable trays, or vital process equipment.
 Procedures should address scaffold controls around safety, critical or operating equipment.

 4. Chemistry Controls - limit reviews to primary and secondary chemistry which could degrade the RCS pressure boundary.